RaffelRavionaldo/RaffelRavionaldo/README.md

 - 🔭 I’m currently working on Broox Technologies SLU as a Computer vision engineer.
 - 🌱 I’m currently learning about AI, especially generative AI and LLM.
+- 🔨 Trying to build something interesting with a hugging face model, like using Llama, Text-to-speech, speech-to-text, etc
 - 💬 You can ask me about AI or any repos on this GitHub, my article on medium, or what I push on hugging face.
 - 📫 How to reach me:
     1. You can email me at ravionaldoraffel@gmail.com